 As for the battles on the court, the local players are just as excited as the visiting athletes.

 “It’s big for the local boys because they want to do well on their own court,” added St. Germain.

 The action kicks off at all four schools on Saturday morning, with the playoffs and finals taking place Sunday afternoon.

 Looking for other fun things to do in Cornwall?
-Make sure to check out our Events page for info on upcoming events in the area!
+Make sure to check out our 2020 Events in Cornwall page.